qdraw/starsky/documentation/docs/getting-started/config-options.md

 # Command line options

+There are separate command line applications that target the specific needs.
+See the [Advanced options](../advanced-options/starsky/readme.md) for more information.

 Add the command line argument `--help` option to see all available options.
 The options are configured in `appsettings.json` and environment variables and command line arguments.